jdtsmith/autoftp/README.md

 1. **Won't this wear out the flash?** Unlikely.
 Flash is usually written using _wear-leveling_ to spread the writes around, and each cell can support ~100,000 writes without error.
 If you edit and re-upload a 5K file (about 150 lines of Python) every 10 seconds 10hrs/day, this works out to 1.3 million writes per year, or just over 1600 full re-writes of a typical (ESP32) 4MB of flash.
 At this rate, it would take **62 years** to surpass the 100,000 write limit: a pretty good safety margin.
 Another perspective: it takes a fixed number of code/upload/check cycles to bring a project into stability; `autoftp` just accelerates that process.

 1. **Does autoftp delete files remotely?** For safety, file deletions events in the directory path are _not_ mirrored on the FTP server.
 With the `--updelete=|-k` option, any matching files _which have been successfully uploaded_ are deleted _locally_.
-These are usually temporary files produced by the `-s` script option.
+These are typically temporary files produced by the `-s` script option.

-1. **Why not just use an FTP client?** In fact `ncftpput` can automatically find changed files (based on size and modification time) and upload them.
-But it adds 1-3s minimum extra overhead as it re-negotiates the FTP connection each time, and you either have to remember which file you were working on, or have it check the remote timestamp of all files (another ~5s or more).  `autoftp` takes all that friction entirely away.
-Traditional recursive ftp clients like `ncftpput` are still useful for pre-seeding a file heirarchy from scratch.
+1. **Why not just use an FTP client?** In fact tools like `ncftpput` can automatically find changed files (based on size and modification time) and upload them.
+But this adds 1-3s minimum extra overhead as it re-negotiates the FTP connection and checks for changed files each time.
+So you either have to remember which file you were working on, or have it check the remote timestamp of all files (another ~5s or more).  `autoftp` takes all that friction entirely away and reduces transfer time below ~1s.
+Traditional recursive ftp clients like `ncftpput` are still quite useful for pre-seeding a file heirarchy from scratch.
 And you can easily delete remote files in an interactive FTP session.

 1. **What if the FTP server gets reset?** This can happen for example after a soft-reset.
 In that case `autoftp` attempts to reconnect to the FTP server, and proceeds with the transfer.
 But rather than soft reset'ing to try out your new script, see below for some other ideas.